Congressman Bobby Scott holds gun violence prevention round table discussion

 “I’m speaking on behalf of someone who has contributed to gun violence in my community.
 Some of these fights and these shootings that happened back in the day — that was us,” explained Braxton.

-He now works with a group called Rising Up Youth, and made it his mission for his voice to be heard today.
+He now works with a group called RISE for Youth, and made it his mission for his voice to be heard today.

 “If you want to understand the solutions to gun violence, first of all you have to have people on the panel that have contributed to gun violence.
 Unless you talk to us and ask why we picked up that gun and fired it, you’re not going to know,” Braxton said.